 Newborn screening for inborn conditions has been mandatory in Arkansas since Act 192 of 1967 stipulated screening of all newborns for phenylketonuria.
 Since that time, the number of conditions screened for has grown substantially.
 The program oversees follow-up on 30+ genetic disorders screened using the blood spot card in addition to two points of care tests, hearing screen, and critical congenital heart disease, for a total of 34 core disorders.
 The conditions now screened for are recommended by the American College of Medical Genetics and endorsed by the March of Dimes and the American Academy of Pediatrics.

-The revisions to the Rules and Regulations Pertaining to Testing of Newborn Infants were adopted on January 22, 2015, with an effective date of May 1, 2015.
+The revisions to the Rules Pertaining to Testing of Newborn Infants were adopted on October 24, 2019, with an effective date of April 1, 2020.

 Downloads and Information

 - Triple Threat Flyer | Spanish

 - Newborn Screening Video (link to YouTube video)

 - Arkansas Children's Hospital: Critical Congenital Heart Disease Screening English | Spanish